 At this point, which is then considered the early stages of Alzheimer’s there is difficulty in carrying out more tasks, particularly those that require a considerable amount of thought like balancing the checkbook or playing games, as well as learning new information and routines.
 They may get lost on routes that are familiar to them and have an inability to retrace their steps, have problems with word find, misplace things, lose interest in activities they used to enjoy, experience dull or depressed mood, a decrease in social skills, and changes in personality.

 As Alzheimer’s progresses, then it begins to impair their ability to take care of themselves with a decreased inability to prepare meals, dress properly, drive, read, and write.
-Forgetfulness is now expanded to their own life history and who they are, and they may experience agitation, disrupted sleep patterns, poor judgment and inability to recognize danger, depression, hallucinations and delusions, become argumentative or even violent, and withdrawal from social contact.
+Forgetfulness is now expanded to their own life history and who they are, and they may experience agitation, disrupted sleep patterns, poor judgment, inability to recognize danger, depression, hallucinations, delusions, become argumentative or even violent, and withdrawal from social contact.
 In language, they don’t use the right words or know how to pronounce them accurately and sentences may not make sense.